electricimp/imp-central-impt/DevelopmentGuide.md

 IMPT COMMAND SUCCEEDS
 ```

-**Note.** If you developed the factory test code as a project, you may clean-up it the same way as your application project.
+**Note** If you developed the DUT firmware as a project, you may clean it up in the same way that you cleaned your application project (see step 10, above).

-The *impt* usage for factory and production processes is described fully in the [*impt* Production Guide](./ProductionGuide.md).
+Using *impt* for factory and production processes is described more fully in the [*impt* Production Guide](./ProductionGuide.md).

 #### Full Clean-up ####